vittyvk/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/hypercalls/HvCallGetVpIndexFromApicId.md

 # HvCallGetVpIndexFromApicId

-The HvCallGetVpIndexFromApicId allows the caller to retrieve a VP index for the VP with the specified APID ID.
+The HvCallGetVpIndexFromApicId allows the caller to retrieve a VP index for the VP with the specified APIC ID.

 ## Interface